During the past few years, bone conduction glasses have been the spotlight everywhere.

 In our a week’s time trying out the glasses, we find that sound leakage is still a thing but has improved quite a lot.
 Now even in the noisy street, we can hear the music clearly with around 70% of the volume.
 This is a result of some minor adjustments in the position of the directional speakers in the arms, according to their info.

-Hoyee Eyes Bluetooth Smart Glasses come with 5 models, which are Viva, Luna (both are blue light blocking glasses), Galaxia (polarized sunglasses), Astrid and Nova (different frame style, available in both blue light blockers and polarized glasses).
+Hoyee Eyes Bluetooth Smart Glasses come with more than 10 models, which are Viva, Luna (both are blue light blocking glasses), Galaxia (polarized sunglasses), Astrid and Nova (different frame style, available in both blue light blockers and polarized glasses).
+The new models are Navigator, Emma, Monarch, Envison, Frost and the Smart Plus Series.

 - Top-notch sound quality